snuq/Script-Shortcut/Readme.md

 If you created multiple presets, a 'Panel Presets' drop-down menu will be visible at the top of the panel.
 Select a preset from this menu to load it into the panel.
 Now, simply click one of the buttons to activate the script behind it.

-You may call a popup version of the panel in any Blender area that has a panel enabled by pressing Ctrl-Shift-Space.
+You may call a popup version of the panel in any Blender area that has a panel enabled by pressing Alt-Space.

-You may directly activate each button of the panel by pressing Ctrl-Shift-'Number Key'.
-Ctrl-Shift-1 will activate the top button, Ctrl-Shift-2 the second button, etc... up to Ctrl-Shift-0 for button 10.
+You may directly activate each button of the panel by pressing Alt-'Number Key'.
+Alt-1 will activate the top button, Alt-2 the second button, etc... up to Alt-0 for button 10.